Mikaela/mikaela.github.io/pages/matrix.markdown

 ### Where else can I read about Matrix?

-- [Miki is the Matrix wiki](https://en.miki.community/) where I will attempt to contribute to.
 - [Matrix.org](https://matrix.org/) is the official website.
-- [My gist repository also has notes on Matrix, mostly /devtools related ones](https://gitea.blesmrt.net/mikaela/gist/src/branch/master/matrix), they predate Miki and I hope to sort more relevant or historical parts there.
+- [My gist repository also has notes on Matrix, mostly /devtools related ones](https://gitea.blesmrt.net/mikaela/gist/src/branch/master/matrix),
   - PPFI also has
     [a couple of Matrix files](https://git.piraattipuolue.fi/Pikaviestimet/Pikaviestimet/src/branch/master/matrix),
     ([GitHub mirror](https://github.com/piraattipuolue/pikaviestimet)).